cwei/DaydreamController/README.md

 Supports the Google VR Daydream View Controller on iOS.
 This is a first working hack.

-Create a new iOS Game project (SceneKit) with Xcode, add this class and modify GameViewController.swift like this:
+Create a new iOS Game project (SceneKit) with Xcode, add the DaydreamController.swift file and modify GameViewController.swift like this:

 	class GameViewController: UIViewController